RedhawkSDR/redhawksdr.github.io/content/manual/appendices/adminservice/configuration/domainmanager.md

 required: No
 default value: `False`
 description: Specifies whether to abort starting this domain if `waitforprevious` has expired and the previous process has not been declared started yet.

-parameter: `startretries`
-required: No
-default value: `0`
-description: The number of times to try restarting the Domain Manager on startup.

-parameter: `autorestart`
-required: No
-default value: `False`
-description: Specifies whether to automatically restart this process when an abnormal termination is detected.
-Abnormal is any exit code not in `exitcodes`.

-parameter: `exitcodes`
-required: No
-default value: `0,2`
-description: The expected exit codes from the process.

-parameter: `stopwaitsecs`
-required: No
-default value: `10`
-description: The number of seconds to wait when stopping the Domain Manager.

 parameter: `started_status_script`
 required: No